dragonmeteor/AnimeDrawingsDataset/README.md

 Acknowledgement
 ---------------

 This dataset would not have been possible without volunteers who helped us annotated the pictures.
+Thank you very much!